-Ms Aïcha Bah Diallo is a founding member of the Forum for African Women Educationalists (FAWE) (link is external) and is known as a champion for girls’ and women’s education.
-She is the Chair of the Africa Network Campaign for Education for All and of TrustAfrica, among other key roles she has taken to lower barriers related to education for girls and women.
+Ms Aïcha Bah Diallo is a founding member of the Forum for African Women Educationalists (FAWE) and is known as a champion for girls’ and women’s education.
+She is the Chair of the Africa Network Campaign for Education for All, Aide et Action International, and is member of the Prize Committee of the Mo Ibrahim Foundation, among other key roles she has taken to lower barriers related to education for girls and women.
 As the Minister of Education in Guinea (1990-1996), she pioneered a program that boosted the enrolment of girls in schools from 113,000 to 233,000.

 Arab States - Ms Hayat Sindi (Saudi Arabia)

-Dr Sindi is the founder and president of the Institute for Imagination and Ingenuity (link is external) and co-founder of Diagnostics for All (link is external), a non-profit institution serving the developing world.
-She is the first women appointed to the Shura Council, Saudi Arabia’s highest consultative body.
+Dr Sindi is the Chief Scientific Advisor to the President of the Islamic Development Bank and a UNESCO Goodwill Ambassador.
+She founded the i2 Institute for Imagination and Ingenuity to foster innovation among youth in STEM fields, and co-founded Diagnostics for All, a social enterprise serving the developing world.
+She became the first woman from the Gulf States to earn a Ph.D. in the field of biotechnology, and the first woman appointed to the Shura Council, Saudi Arabia’s highest consultative body.
 Dr Sindi is also a member of the UN Scientific Advisory Board and the 10-Member Group to support the Technology Facilitation Mechanism.
-She is one of the world’s leading biotechnologists and the first woman from the Gulf States to earn a PhD in this field.
-A UNESCO Goodwill Ambassador since 2012, she is committed to the promotion of women in science.

 Asia and the Pacific - Ms Zheping Xie (China)

-Dr Xie is an author and an Associate Professor of Education at the Research Institute for Education at Tsinghua University in China.
+Dr Xie is an author and an Associate Professor of Education at the Research Institute for Education, as well as the Deputy Director of Policy Research Office at Tsinghua University in China.
 Before joining the university, she worked at the EU-China Higher Education Cooperation Programme and at Renmin University of China, and was a Visiting Fellow at the London School of Economics and Political Science.
 Along with seasoned expertise, her current research focuses on education in global governance.

 Europe and North America - Mr Maxime Forest (France)

-Mr Forest is an associate researcher at CEVIPOF-SciencesPo and a senior researcher and lecturer in gender studies and human resources at SciencesPo (OFCE-PRESAGE) where he holds the role of scientific supervisor of the EU-funded EGERA project.
-He is also an executive member of the French High Council for Gender Equality, for which he chairs the International and EU committee.
-Mr Forest brings expertise in the area of gender equality and policy analysis, including gender training instruments, and social innovation and policy change projects.
+Mr Forest is an associate researcher at CEVIPOF-SciencesPo and a senior researcher and lecturer in gender studies at SciencesPo (OFCE-PRESAGE) where he holds the role of principal evaluator of the EU-funded SUPERA project.
+He has been an executive member of the French High Council for Gender Equality from 2013 to 2019.
+Mr Forest brings expertise across the EU and Latin America in the areas of gender equality and policy analysis, including gender training instruments, and social innovation and policy change projects.